maihd/vectormath/docs/coding_standards.md

 - Use C99 and C++0x.
 C89 and >=C++11 should works.
 Does not force use C89, because pass-by-value may cause performance problems.
 - Treat warnings as errors.
 - Does not force to use C99 in examples, maybe using C++ is better purposing, show the code to the end-users.
-- C11 only require when use constructors
+- C11 only require when use constructors in C

 Physically architecture for source files